| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 A 'ggplot' object for visualizing output from desired method.

-This function is used to predict future observations based on a tsd_onset
+This function is used to predict future cases based on a tsd_onset object.

 object |